Ancilla-Assisted Protection of Information: Application to Atom-Cavity Systems: Protecting atoms in optical cavities

 Therefore, the unitary $U_{ABS}$ can be implemented by sequentially interacting the two photons with the atom-cavity system.
-In the similar fashion we can implement $V_{ABS}$ operator between the atom and the photons by introducing $U_{ABS}$ along with the Hadamard operation on the polarization states of the photons using HWP and the atomic states using STIRAP technique. \\
+Similarly, we can implement the $V_{ABS}$ operator between the atom and the photons by introducing $U_{ABS}$ along with the Hadamard operation on the polarization states of the photons using HWP and the atomic states using STIRAP technique.

+As mentioned earlier, one of the advantages of photonic systems is that they experience less environmental noise than for atomic systems.
+In fact, the major source of photonic noise is associated with the loss of the photon itself.
+However, recent experiments demonstrate that, in atom-cavity systems, the photon loss can be restricted to less than $5\%$ \cite{Reiserer14, Hacker16, Welte18}.
+This, in turn, implies there is a $0.05$ probability with which a photon is lost.
+Now we shall study the impact of photon loss in the atom-cavity system discussed above.
+There are several possibilities.
+For instance, photon-$A$ may get lost in different stages of the protocol, i.e., in step-2 or in step-4, and similarly for photon-$B$.
+Further, both the photons $A$ and $B$ may get lost in different stages.

+Consider the photon-$A$ is lost before step 2 takes place.
+Because of that, the effect of environmental noise on the atom cannot be eliminated.
+Say, the atom undergoes an evolution given by the channel $\Phi^S_2$.
+This channel will be different for different environmental noises the atom is exposed to.
+For the cases where the photon is being lost with probability $p$, the overall evolution of the atom is $\mathcal{E}^S=(1-p) \mathds{I}^S + p \Phi^S_2$, where $\mathds{I}^S$ represents the identity operation when there is no photon loss (see Eq.~\eqref{eq:Is}).
+Now, it can be easily seen that the error incurred in the noise mitigation due to the photon loss for any given initial state of the atom is

+where $|| \cdot ||_\Diamond$ is the diamond norm \cite{Benenti_2010}.
+Similarly, for the case where a photon is lost in step 4 with a probability $p$, the error in noise mitigation is bounded from above by $p$.
+This is also true when the photon-$B$ is lost in either step 2 or 4.
+In the case where both the photon $A$ and $B$ are lost with probabilities $p$ and $q$, respectively, the overall error in noise mitigation is upper bounded by $pq$ irrespective of the steps in which the photons are lost.